| |

 chlorine in an indoor pool, as the stabilizer plays no role.

-Sodium dichlor has the advantage of being completely soluble
+Sodium dichlor has the advantage of being co

 and essential pH neutral.
 Calcium hypochlorite on the other